snigdha920/parallel-fibonacci/README.md

-Playing with Bun `Worker`s to understand how their usage.
+Playing with Bun `Worker`s to understand their usage.

 # threads